Sleepwalking (Shameless): Plot

 At breakfast, Frank (William H. Macy) tells Liam (Christian Isaiah) that they will rob his friend's house, justifying it by claiming the kid's father is a scammer that loves destroying people's lives.
-While hesitant, Liam helps Frank in gaining access through the security cameras.
+While hesitant, Liam takes pictures of the valuables in the house and gets access to the security system.

 Svetlana (Isidora Goreshter) has taken Freelania (Tina Ivlev) hostage, alarming Kevin (Steve Howey) and Veronica (Shanola Hampton).
-Svetlana intends to pose as Freelania during the wedding, as the groom cannot diffentiate them.
+Svetlana intends to pose as Freelania during the wedding, as the groom cannot differentiate them.
 However, Freelanie's mother is coming over for the wedding, complicating the plan.
 Kevin and Veronica solve it by picking her up at the airport, and then drugging her in the Alibi.
 Ian (Cameron Monaghan) goes into hiding, while the police issue an arrest warrant for him.
 Trevor (Elliot Fletcher) meets him and scolds him for making the movement center around him instead of focusing in the youth center, telling him that he should surrender himself if he wants to do the right thing.

 Fiona (Emmy Rossum) is informed by her lawyer (Maggie Wheeler) that Rodney's family is willing to drop the settlement to $3 million if she hands over the property and Rusty.
-The lawyer suggests Fiona could file for bankruptcy, but Fiona instead sells it to Margo (Sharon Lawrence).
-She also finally gets Rodney's family to leave by offering them a small sum of money, claiming they will not win the lawsuit.
+The lawyer suggests Fiona could file for bankruptcy.
+She considers selling it to Margo (Sharon Lawrence) but declines her offer, deciding instead to deal with it The Gallagher Way.
+When she finally gets Rodney's family to leave by throwing in a smoke bomb, she offers them a small sum of money - plus monthly money orders - in exchange for dropping the claim, arguing they might not win the lawsuit.

 While promising Kassidi (Sammi Hanratty) to stay, Carl (Ethan Cutkosky) plans to leave for military school anyway.
 She spies on him and handcuffs him to his bed, preventing him from reaching the dateline.
-Debbie (Emma Kenney) visits Derek (Luca Oriel), who has enlisted in the Army and is engaged to his new girlfriend.
+Debbie (Emma Kenney) goes to a birthday party where she encounters Derek (Luca Oriel), who has enlisted in the Army and is engaged to his new girlfriend.
 Derek wants joint custody of Franny and is willing to pay child support, and Debbie considers the offer.

 Kevin and Veronica manage to get Svetlana in time for the wedding, with Kevin walking her down the aisle.
 After Charlie (Chet Hanks) fails to convince Sierra (Ruby Modine) about his actions, Lip (Jeremy Allen White) asks her to give him a chance, using himself as an example of someone who struggled with alcohol.
 Instead, Sierra asks him to leave.

-Liam releases Carl from the handcuffs while Kassidi sleeps, allowing him to reach the bus for military school.
-He also abandons Frank during the heist, forcing him to steal as many items as possible before security arrives.
+While sleepwalking, Liam releases Carl from the handcuffs while Kassidi sleeps, allowing him to reach the bus for military school.
+He also intentionally gives Frank the wrong code for the alarm system on his heist, forcing him to steal as many items as possible before security arrives.
 Eddie runs away and abandons her niece, Xan, at the bike shop.
 Lip invites Xan into the Gallagher home.
 Ian leads another protest with his followers, and is subsequently arrested; with the family watching his arrest from TV.